hsa1998/DSD/README.md

 # DSD

+making small change here.
 This Python application automates the processing of purchase order emails and extracts key information for order fulfillment.

 ## Features: